SameerJadav/guestbook/README.md

 Simple and user-friendly guestbook application.
 This project was inspired by [Lee Robinson's Guestbook](https://leerob.io/guestbook) app.
 I wanted to create a similar app using the new stuff.

-Feel free to drop a message in [my guestbook](https://guestbook.sameerjadav.me)!If you come across any glitches or have any valuable suggestions, feel free to open an issue or a pull request.
+Feel free to drop a message in [my guestbook](https://guestbook.sameerjadav.me)!
+If you come across any glitches or have any valuable suggestions, feel free to open an issue or a pull request.
 Alternatively, you can also reach out to me on [Twitter](https://www.twitter.com/SameerJadav_).
 If you like this project, please consider giving it a ⭐

 ## Features